dgamboa/writing-stage/wallet-tutorial-step-2.md

 In this tutorial, we'll be building a type of wallet called a Hierarchical Deterministic (HD) wallet.
 We don't need to dive into the full definition of HD wallets here, but it's important to know that they enable the ability to store the private key as a 12-, 18-, or 24-word phrase referred to as a secret recovery phrase or mnemonic phrase.
 You'll be using a JavaScript library called [Bip39](https://github.com/bitcoinjs/bip39) to facilitate the generation of this phrase, which in turn can be converted into a private key to create a wallet.

 {% sidenote title="Box 2.1: Why is the secret recovery phrase also called a mnemonic?" %}
 The concept of a mnemonic phrase was introduced by Bitcoin Improvement Proposal 39 ([BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)).
 The term "mnemonic" refers to a pattern that makes something easier to remember.
-For instance, some of you might be familiar with the order of operations mnemonic in math: PEMDAS, or "please excuse my dear aunt Sally".

-The motivation for BIP39 was that "a mnemonic code or sentence is superior for human interaction compared to the handling of raw binary or hexadecimal representations of a wallet seed."
+For instance, some of you might be familiar with the order of operations mnemonic in math: PEMDAS, or "please excuse my dear aunt Sally". {% newp %} The motivation for BIP39 was that "a mnemonic code or sentence is superior for human interaction compared to the handling of raw binary or hexadecimal representations of a wallet seed."
-{% endsidenote %}

 Run and open the app in your browser at [http://localhost:3000](http://localhost:3000).
 You'll notice the frontend offers the user the option to create a new wallet or import an existing wallet.